lcary/ai-summarization-benchmarks/README.md

 sequence length (prompt + output), which results in the majority of documents being skipped.
 This is fixed by AWQ quantization at the expense of throughput (>5x slower).
 More info on this issue can be found in the `scripts/run_llama_7b_vllm.py` script docstring.

+## Next Steps

+ - [x] **All Combinations**: Test primary experiment scenarios on all GPU types.
+Requires purchasing additional GPU credits for the A100 experiments.
+ - [x] **Same Datasets**: The experiments were originally run on different random samples of the data.
+It would be good to standardize the experiments across different instances using the same sample, via a fixed set of articles.
+ - [ ] **Larger Experiments**: The experiments were run on small samples of the data.
+It would be good to scale up the experiments to 1000 records each.
+This requires renting additional GPUs.
+ - [ ] **Mistral**: Running experiments on the Mistral LLM family and compare inference time / ROGUE scores.
+ - [ ] **Orca**: Running experiments on the Orca LLM family and compare inference time / ROGUE scores.
+ - [ ] **Knowledge Distillation**: One of the most promising avenues to reducing the memory requirements of LLMs is to leverage knowledge distillation (KD), such as is done for the [Orca series](https://arxiv.org/abs/2306.02707).
+Note that KD is 2-3 orders of magnitude more expensive than simply renting a larger GPU instance, requiring significant GPU runtime for producing the training dataset from the teacher model, and dozens to hundreds of hours on many GPUs for training the student model.

 ## Setup